gituser11052/gituser11052.github.io/README.md

 So, *how do I get around here?*

 >Scroll down!
 There's tons of fun!
->>Mabye you find something you like!
+>>Maybe you find something you like!
 >>>There will be a bunch!